 We know choosing which adorable allergy-free dog is best for you can be difficult with all the options.
 That’s why we created our list of the best dogs for people with allergies:

 Standard Schnauzers are one of the best dog breeds that don’t shed.
 They are a small to medium size, but they have large (and loving) personalities.See Puppies

 The Maltese is one of the few breeds that can grow very long hair but is a dog that doesn’t shed a lot.
-It is also a dog that is great for people who live in apartments or other smaller living spaces.
+Great for apartment and small living spaces!See Puppies

 The Portuguese Water Dog is an allergy-free dog that loves the water (obviously), is very affectionate to children, and is known to be easy to train.See Puppies

-The Poodle is probably the most popular dog that is hypoallergenic.
+The Poodle is a very popular hypoallergenic dog.
 This breed is known to be very intelligent, alert and extremely loyal.
 Don't forget about the fabulous hair!See Puppies

 Dogs That Don’t Shed